GasFurr/B3T/README.md

 A: It's not intended, but you can just create some sort of `todo.txt` and `b3t` will parse it.

-> It's design choice - b3t only believes in your codebase.
-It's the main purpose of b3t - scan code.
+> It's design choice - b3t only believes in your codebase as only true source.

 **Q: Can I sync across devices?**